AndrewWilliams3142/al-folio/_pages/publications.md

 ### in prep:

- - **Williams, A.**, O'Gorman, P.A.: Contrasting Seasonal Response of Northern Hemisphere Precipitation Extremes to Climate Change.
+ - **Williams, A.**, O'Gorman, P.A.: Contrasting Seasonal Response of Northern Hemisphere Precipitation Extremes to Climate Change

- - **Williams, A.**, Stier, P., Watson-Parris, D., Dagan, G.: Strong dependence of radiative forcing on the spatial pattern of absorbing aerosol.
+ - **Williams, A.**, Stier, P., Watson-Parris, D., Dagan, G.: Strong dependence of radiative forcing on the spatial pattern of absorbing aerosol

  - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: Energetic constraints on the sensitivity of local and global precipitation to the geographical location of absorbing aerosol